MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 - **-thalami** Select method to be used for thalamic segmentation; options are: nuclei,first,aseg

-- **-white_stem** Classify the brainstem as white matter.
-Streamlines terminating within this region will likely be rejected.
+- **-white_stem** Classify the brainstem as white matter

+- **-first_dir /path/to/first/dir** use output of FSL FIRST if it has been previously run on input T1-weighted image, in the SAME SPACE as FreeSurfer T1

 Options common to all 5ttgen algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^